 Water or some antifreeze liquid moves through the pipe.
-During the winter season, the fluid inside this continuous pipe absorbs underground geothermal heat.
+During the winter, the fluid inside this continuous pipe absorbs underground geothermal heat.
 They carry warmth throughout the living spaces and are also used to heat water for daily use.

 And during the summer season, the commercial GPH system works in the reverse method.
 The fluid absorbs warmth from the heat inside the apartments and transports it underground to be chilled.

 Various countries have started taking advantage of geothermal energy.
-They have been tapping into geothermal energy either naturally from volcanic locations or by drilling into the hot rocks.
-The latter definitely comes at a higher cost.
+They have been tapping into geothermal energy naturally from volcanic locations or drilling into hot rocks.
+The latter comes at a higher cost.

 How is geothermal energy being sourced across the globe?

-The Philippines lies just over a tectonically active zone commonly known as the “Ring of Fire.”
-It is not surprising that they own the biggest single geothermal power plant, a flash-steam power plant.
+The Philippines lies just over a tectonically active zone known as the “Ring of Fire.”
+It is unsurprising that they own the biggest single geothermal power plant, a flash-steam power plant.

 Natural geysers and steam outlets have been heating the homes and farms of New Zealanders.
-They have also been using dry geothermal heat to feed livestock and dry timber.
+They have also used dry geothermal heat to feed livestock and dry timber.

-Iceland has over 20 active volcanoes, and the country has been using geothermally heated waters in its swimming pools.
+Iceland has over 20 active volcanoes, and the country uses geothermally heated waters in its swimming pools.
 After all, who doesn’t love a warm pool, right?

-Lastly, the earth’s core is an endless supply of energy; we need to learn and effectively tap into this green energy.
+Lastly, the earth’s core is an endless supply of energy; we must learn and effectively tap into this green energy.